This Is TimberTech

 Any exterior product will fade over time to some degree – that’s the nature of nature.
 For the ultimate in steadfast color, our TimberTech AZEK boards are technologically engineered to show minimal fading, backed by a 50-year Fade & Stain Warranty.
 However, our uncapped wood composite boards will gradually weather, like wood, over time.

-While TimberTech products are great for deck replanking (removing old deck surface planks and installing TimberTech on code-compliant substructure), TimberTech planks CANNOT be installed on top of existing deck planks.
+While TimberTech products are great for deck replanking (removing old deck surface boards and installing TimberTech on code-compliant substructure), TimberTech boards CANNOT be installed on top of existing deck boards.

 Please see our Installation Help section for proper ventilation requirements.